Hungary: Country Guide

 - You can find Jewish heritage everywhere in Budapest, Eastern Hungary and Western Hungary.

-- After France, United Kingdom, Germany, and Ukraine this country is the fifth largest community of Jews in Europe with approximately 150,000 of us.
+- After France, United Kingdom, Germany, and Ukraine this country is the fifth largest community of Jews in Europe with approximately 150,000 Jews.

 Shabbat and Kosher food